microsoft/WhatTheHack/xxx-DynatraceOnAzure/Student/Challenge-02.md

 ## Introduction

-Re-hosting (also referred to as lift and shift) is a common migration use case.
-Re-architecture and Re-platform are steps that break the traditional architectures and replace individual components with cloud services and microservices.
+Re-hosting, also known as lift and shift, is a typical migration approach.
+Re-architecture and Re-platform involve breaking traditional architectures and replacing individual components with cloud services and microservices.

-We just learned how we can get great information on services, processes and user requests using Dynatrace and OneAgent.
-This helps us now decide what individual features or complete applications based on business benefits we need to migrate and modernize.
-The idea here is to focus on feature-based business benefit with functional migration.
+We have just learned how to use Dynatrace and OneAgent to gather valuable information on services, processes, and user requests.
+This information will help us determine which individual services or entire applications to migrate and modernize based on their business benefits.
+The focus here is on migrating based on feature-oriented business benefits.

-### Modernize the Sample App
+### Modernizing the Sample app

-As we saw earlier, the sample application is a three-tiered application --> frontend, backend, database.
+As discussed earlier, the sample application is a three-tiered application comprising a frontend, backend, and database.

-For our hack, another version of the application exists that breaks out each of these backend services into separate services.
-By putting these services into container images, we gain the ability to deploy the service into modern platforms like Azure Kubernetes such as the one shown below.
+For our project, an alternative version of the application separates each of the backend services into individual services.
+By encapsulating these services into container images, we can deploy them on modern platforms such as Azure Kubernetes, as illustrated below.

 ![](images/challenge2-app-architecture.png )